Holographic Tensor Networks as Tessellations of Geometry: The network of PEE threads

-Furthermore, it was shown in \cite{Lin:2024dho} that \eqref{PEEnum} is equivalent to the so-called Crofton formula in integral geometry \cite{Czech:2015qta} applied on a time slice of AdS$_{\text{d+1}}$.
-To be specific, consider a $d$-dimensional Riemannian manifold $\mathcal{M}$ and an arbitrary $\left(d-1\right)$-dimensional immersed hypersurface $\Sigma$, the Crofton formula states that the area of $\Sigma$ can be evaluated by counting the number of intersections between $\Sigma$ and the geodesics in $\mathcal{M}$, which forms a space $\text{Geod}\left(M\right)$ with properly chosen measure $d\Gamma$ which is called the Kinematic measure, i.e.
+Furthermore, it was shown in \cite{Lin:2024dho} that \eqref{PEEnum} is equivalent to the so-called Crofton formula in integral geometry \cite{Czech:2015qta} applied on a time slice of AdS$_{\text{d+1}}$\footnote{The Crofton formula was first introduced into the study of AdS/CFT by Czech et al. in \cite{Czech:2015qta}, where it was used to reconstruct the length of any bulk curve in a time slice of AdS$_3$ in terms of conditional mutual information.
+This provides the Crofton formula with a entropic interpretation based on the RT formula.}.
+To be specific, consider a $d$-dimensional Riemannian manifold $\mathcal{M}$ and an arbitrary $\left(d-1\right)$-dimensional immersed hypersurface $\Sigma$, the Crofton formula states that the area of $\Sigma$ can be evaluated by counting the number of intersections between $\Sigma$ and the geodesics in $\mathcal{M}$, which forms a space $\text{Geod}\left(M\right)$ with the invariant measure $d\Gamma$ which is called the Kinematic measure, i.e.

 Here, the integrand $\#\left(\Gamma\cap \Sigma\right)$ represents the number of intersections between any geodesic $\Gamma$ in $\text{Geod}\left(M\right)$ and $\Sigma$, and the Kinematic measure $d\Gamma$ specifies the density of geodesics in some parameter space.
-For the case of a time slice $\mathcal{M}$ in the AdS$_{d+1}$, all the geodesics can be parameterized by its boundary endpoints $\left(\v{x},\v{y}\right)$, and the Kinematic measure $d\Gamma$ is given by,
+For the case of a time slice $\mathcal{M}$ in the AdS$_{d+1}$, all the geodesics can be parameterized by its boundary endpoints $\left(\v{x},\v{y}\right)$, and the Kinematic measure $d\Gamma$ is given by \cite{Czech:2016xec,Huang:2015xca,Lin:2024dho},